Discover Newburgh’s East End Historic District

 Significant commercial buildings

 Residential buildings, though, are not the only properties of architectural and historical significance.
 The East End District is home to hundreds of local businesses, and, of course, throughout the District, historic commercial real estate warehouses and manufacturing buildings may be found, rich in history, where goods were made and shipped.

-Schools, such as the beautiful Liberty Street School, designed by noted Newburgh architect, Frank Estabrook, offers a stately presence as do a variety of churches throughout the Historic District, such as St. George’s Church on Grand Street features Tiffany windows.
-Completed in 1819, it is the oldest church in Newburgh, and boasts a baptismal font which was a gift of Trinity Church in Manhattan, one of that city’s oldest churches, and an example of the interconnectedness of Newburgh and Manhattan.
+Schools, such as the beautiful Liberty Street School, designed by noted Newburgh architect, Frank Estabrook, offers a stately presence as do a variety of churches throughout the Historic District, such as St. George’s Church on Grand Street.
+St. George’s features Tiffany windows.
+Completed in 1819, it is the oldest church in Newburgh, and boasts a baptismal font which was a gift of Trinity Church in Manhattan, one of that city’s oldest churches, and another example of the interconnectedness of Newburgh and Manhattan.

 Broadway has historically been Newburgh’s main drag for commerce, dating to the days when farmers brought their wares to town from farms across the nearby countryside via the turnpike which concluded at the waterfront.